-As many as three passwords may be needed for any ThinkPad notebook computer: the power-on password, the hard disk password, and the supervisor password.
+As many as four passwords might be needed for a ThinkPad notebook computer: the power-on password, the hard disk password, the supervisor password, and the system management password.

 If any of these passwords has been set, a prompt for it will be displayed on the screen whenever the computer is turned on.
 The computer does not start until the password is entered.